interrupt-software/vault-transit/README.md

 ## Using the code examples

 ***A note about functional vs working code***: These examples help describe working conditions but are not ready for production roles.
 The breakdown is functional to support different crypto operations.
-In real-life, these code snippets should be refactored, curated, or fully rewritten.
+In real life, these code snippets should be refactored, curated, or fully rewritten.

 You can test the instrumentation by running the **[vault_client_lib](source/vault_client_lib.py)** utility which makes three requests from Vault: